March 22 of each year is designated as a Happy Day to Celebrate Rehabilitation Counseling!

+Rehabilitation counseling trains professionals who will be dedicated to working with individuals with disabilities in order to help them achieve productive and independent lives.
 Just as other counseling tracks, rehabilitation counseling educational programs – in order to produce competent and certifiable professionals – are at the master’s level.

 Drake University, School of Education, Des Moines, Iowa offers an excellent Council of Rehabilitation Education (CORE) accredited master’s level Rehabilitation Counseling Program.
 This accreditation enables graduates of the program to become Certified Rehabilitation Counselors.
 The Commission on Rehabilitation Counselor Certification (CRCC) sets the standard for quality rehabilitation counseling services in the United States and Canada.

 I completed all required coursework at Drake University in the Master of Science in Counseling program.
-And in addition, I took extra coursework focusing on job placement and mental health.
+In addition, I took extra coursework focusing on job placement and mental health.

-Amy E. Botkin Scaled Score: 598 Passing Scaled Score: 500
+Amy E. Botkin’s Scaled Score: 598

 Passing Scaled Score: 500

-Please let me know if you have questions about the profession, my education or the professional associations and groups I belong to.
+Please let me know if you have questions about the profession, my education, or the professional associations and groups I belong to.
 It may be a good career option for someone you know!

 If your career is in law, please contact me at 515-778-0634 or by email at email@example.com to ask me questions regarding how my work helps attorneys help their clients!